okonet/metalsmith-webpack-dev-server/README.md

 # metalsmith-webpack-dev-server
 A metalsmith plugin to start [webpack-dev-server](https://github.com/webpack/webpack-dev-server) to use in development.
+Best used together with [metalsmith-webpack](https://github.com/christophercliff/metalsmith-webpack).

 ## Installation